Montessori Seeds of Education

 Then in 2014, with the support of a passionate parent community, Mr. Matt realized his lifelong dream of opening a school that provides an authentic Montessori experience for families, while he continues to grow as an actively reflective observer, creative facilitator, provoker of different types of thinking and character builder.

 Mr. Matt and MSOE are part of a well-established Montessori network.
 He has many contacts including experienced Montessori educators and administrators whom he frequently communicates with.
-He is regularly participating in several different focused online groups, such as the Montessori Administrators Association, Elementary Alumni Association, and other AMI associated and non-associated Montessori groups on Facebook.
+He is regularly participating in several different focused online groups, such as the Whole School Leadership, Elementary Alumni Association, and other AMI associated and non-associated Montessori groups on Facebook.
 He is constantly researching, applying what he learns and participating in Leadership/Administrative workshops when available.
 Through these avenues he also follows another passion of writing through his blog, the school newsletter, communications to staff and families, and sharing with others as you can find articles on our website which he wrote and were published in AMI-Elementary Alumni Association Newsletters.

 MSOE is always open to helping other communities or Montessori schools both near and far, and we will always be working on that.